Cheryl Burke: Dancing with the Stars

 For Toy Story 3, Burke choreographed the paso doble with Tony Dovolani and did a performance accompanied by the Gipsy Kings live.
 She also made a fitness video based on Latin dances with Maksim Chmerkovskiy as co-instructors.

-In season ten she was partnered with Chad Ochocinco.
+In season ten, she was partnered with Chad Ochocinco.
 They were eliminated in the semi-finals and came in fourth place.
 Rick Fox was partnered with Burke in the show's eleventh season.
-They were voted off in the seventh week of the competition and came in sixth place.
+They were eliminated in the seventh week of the competition and came in sixth place.
 For the twelfth season, she was partnered with wrestler Chris Jericho.
-They were voted off in the sixth week of the competition.
+They were eliminated in the sixth week of the competition.
 In the thirteenth season, Burke was partnered with reality star Rob Kardashian.
-They came in second place, losing to J.R.
-Martinez & Karina Smirnoff.
+They came in second place, losing to J. R. Martinez and Karina Smirnoff.
 In the fourteenth season, Cheryl Burke was partnered with actor William Levy.
 The couple made it to the finals and finished in third place.

-In Season 15, Burke returned with former partner and season 3 Champion, Emmitt Smith for a chance to win another mirrorball trophy.
+In season 15, Burke returned with former partner and season 3 Champion, Emmitt Smith for a chance to win another mirrorball trophy.
 They were eliminated in the semi-finals.
-For season 16, Burke was partnered with comedian D.L.
-Hughley, finishing in ninth place after being eliminated in the fifth week of competition.
+For season 16, Burke was partnered with comedian D. L. Hughley, finishing in ninth place after being eliminated in the fifth week of competition.
 During week 8, she danced a Paso Doble with Jacoby Jones and Karina Smirnoff in the trio challenge.
 For season 17, she was partnered with media personality Jack Osbourne.
 Osbourne's struggle with multiple sclerosis was a source of inspiration to Burke.
-They made it to the finals and ended up receiving third place.
+They made it to the finals and came in third place.

 For season 18, she was paired with game show host and actor Drew Carey.
 They were eliminated on week 6 and ended in eighth place.
 For season 19, she was paired with soap star Antonio Sabàto Jr. The couple was eliminated on week 7 and finished in eighth place.
-After Season 19, Burke chose to leave DWTS for some time after her contract expired to pursue other projects.
+After season 19, Burke chose to leave DWTS for some time after her contract expired to pursue other projects.